We tested and reviewed over 25+ pairs of men’s running tights to find the best ones for all types of weather conditions and budgets.

-Brooks’ Nightlife tights are the best on the market to be seen in the dark.
-Reflective markings cover these tights in the front and the back up the calf.
-Bright yellow coloring on the lower part of the tight ensures you’ll be seen.
+Brooks’ Carbonite tights are the best on the market to be seen in the dark.
+Reflective markings cover these tights in the front and around the calf.
+Bright yellow coloring and reflective 3M Stretchlite on the lower part of the tight ensures you’ll be seen.

 There will be plenty of reflective movement that passing cars can pick up.
 360-degree reflective details on the front and back ensure you’ll be seen in all directions.

 Compression fabric stays close to your skin, to quickly remove moisture while providing muscle support and a comfortable fit.
 The crotch has seamless stitching and soft fabric for a smooth, chafe-free ride.